jozefvaclavik/docker_workshop/day_1/part_7/README.md

 ## Build and Up
 Lets `docker compose build` and then `docker compose up`.
 You are gonna see only `part_7-redis-1` output as our `ping` service is just _hanging around_.

 Next step is to connect to it.
 Use `docker container ls -a` to list your running containers.
-You will need its name to run `docker exec -it part_7-ping-1 bash`.
+You will need its name to run `docker container exec -it part_7-ping-1 bash`.

 Time to test if volume mounting is working as expected.
 Once you open interactive shell, you will find yourself in `/root/app` and if you do `ls`, you will see `Dockerfile  docker-compose.yml	ping.rb`.